Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 ### 2.3.4 - Base64

 A few items are stored in Base64.
-This is to add a little compression to the items in question or to ensure exactness of the data when reading the values back in.
+This is to add a little compression to the items in question but mainly it is to ensure binary exactness of the data when writing the values out and reading the values back in.
 Unlike normal Base64 which will break the buffer into lines of a certain length, Base64 values in a MIFF are one long continuous stream of characters.
 No \n or line breaks of any kind will be present.

 ### 2.3.5 - Real Number Representation